 Some anime are just absolutely bewildering.
-Whether it's an abstract anime that's rife with symbolism, like Mawaru-Penguindrum, or an incessantly violent program with a convoluted plot, like Dead Leaves, these confusing anime are likely to leave you scratching your head.
+Whether it's an abstract anime that's rife with symbolism, like Mawaru-Penguindrum, or a meta anime that breaks the fourth wall, like FLCL, these confusing anime are likely to leave you scratching your head.

 Note that confusing doesn't automatically imply a lower degree of quality.
 In fact, some of the best anime ever made, like Neon Genesis Evangelion and FLCL, are difficult to understand without background knowledge and careful thought.
 These series are still worth watching, but it's best to do so with the understanding that they might not make sense on the first viewing, if at all.